-It is now moving into an exciting new organisational phase, with a more formal and inclusive structure, a framework that enables ecological outcomes to be measured across the Link, and a strategic approach aimed at substantially achieving the vision by 2025.
+It is now moving into an exciting new organisational phase, with a strategic approach aimed at substantially achieving the vision by 2030.

 The program is now being informed by three inter-related compilations of guidance and information:

 - this Ecological Guide;

 - a Working Together Guide; and

 - a Strategic Guide which outlines key action steps (in preparation).